SimonHegele/SSfSBT/README.md

 # SSfSBT
 Small Scripts for Small Bioinformatics Tasks.

+It's a collection of Python commandline-tools I created for small tasks and intended as a backup for me.
 Whenever I have a small task that I or someone else might face again at hand I will upload a script for it here.

 ## Installation